serkansonmez06/photo-search-app/README.md

 - deployed on Firebase  please click ==> https://photo-app-ed020.web.app/

-User can type and search any kind of photo.
-App will display 5 photos each time.
-User can reset the input field and displayed photos on the screen.
-If users want to leave message through the app, they can leave message and they are able to see their comments in user-comment component!
-User comment will display user's name and his/her message or messages.
-Their message will display in different page right away after click on send button.
-User can click on facebook, linkedin, github and google icon to visit developer's personal social media accounts.
+Users can type and search for any kind of photo.
+The app will display 5 photos each time.
+Users can reset the input field and displayed photos on the screen.
+If users want to leave a message through the app, they can leave a message and they are able to see their comments in the user-comment component!
+A user's comments will display the user's name and his/her message or messages.
+Their message will display on a different page right away after clicking on the send button.
+Users can click on Facebook, Linkedin, Github, and google icon to visit developer's personal social media accounts.

 Table of contents
 - Search